 Ask yourself: what is the highest priority action I can do today that can help me fulfil my highest value, and primary mission or purpose in life?

 Mary Kay from Mary Kay cosmetics once privately advised that I ask myself that question every day, something that I did for years while writing my answers on index cards.
 I then looked at common answer that kept showing up day after day after day, and it was clear – teach, research, write, travel.
-I began spending my days doing exactly that and I noticed how I gained momentum, energy, creativity, and inspiration as a result.
+I began spending my days doing exactly that and I noticed how I gained momentum, energy, creativity, meaning and inspiration as a result.

 Getting your most important and inspiring actions done each day is not about managing your time.
 It is about choosing to focus your attention and intention wisely during the precious time you have.

 Ask yourself what is truly most important in this very present moment.
 What is the most meaningful action I can do now that will inspire me and serve others most.
-By transcending the outer world you can more fully focus on what is truly most important now to build a great and meaningful future.
+By transcending the outer world you can more fully focus on what is truly most important now to build a great inspiring and meaningful future.

 STEP 4: Govern Your Own Mind